 Those efforts paid off, and today the tree looks stronger than ever, now circled by a protective fence, although you can still lean over to gaze into the distorted canopy of branches.
 Moore’s exuberance for the preservation of the historic and rare elm did not end with her death in 1972.
 She left behind the Marianne Moore Remembrance Fund to continue to promote preservation of it and other trees in Prospect Park.

-The Earl of Camperdown moved to Boston in his later life, dying with no children to inherit his title; in a way, only the trees were left to carry on his name.
-The tree itself has at least one local descendent.
+The Earl of Camperdown moved to Boston in his later life, dying with no children to inherit his title; in a way, only the trees were left to carry on his name, and Prospect Park’s has at least one local descendent.
 According to The Complete Illustrated Guidebook to Prospect Park and the Brooklyn Botanic Garden published in 2001, a Camperdown Elm in the Brooklyn Botanic Garden is a direct relative of the one in Prospect Park.
-Unlike the Prospect Park tree, it was “grafted onto a taller trunk and so can do without the hillock that enables the branches of its park cousin to clear the ground.”
+Unlike the Prospect Park tree, it was “grafted onto a taller trunk and so can do without the hillock [or mound] that enables the branches of its park cousin to clear the ground.”

 Yet the greatest legacy for the stooped tree may be Moore’s 1967 poem which immortalized it forever.